jpayvazian/cs525-nlp-yelp/README.md

 ### Evaluation
 * Testing the accuracy of a classifier (e.g Logistic Regression, SVM) with real and generated reviews
 * LSA Analysis on real/fake reviews to visualize how linearly separable the features are
-* POS Tagging on Real vs. Fake
+* POS Tagging on real/fake to see if there is a large difference in the frequency of certain POS

 #### TODO
 * Evaluation